92jks94/open-saas-postmarkr/template/app/blog/src/content/docs/blog/2025-05-07-send-mail-without-home-address.md

 It shows up on invoices.
 It becomes part of state business filings.
 Sometimes, it even appears on your website or client contracts.
 Suddenly, the line between your professional and personal life blurs in uncomfortable ways.

 So how do you send and receive mail without giving away your home address?
-That’s where modern solutions like **Virtual Mailboxes** and a **Virtual Print Room** come in.
+That's where modern solutions like **Virtual Mailboxes** and a **Virtual Print Room** come in.

----

-## Why You Shouldn’t Use Your Home Address for Business
+## Why You Shouldn't Use Your Home Address for Business

 The risks of using your home address go beyond awkwardness: